Robust Quantitative Susceptibility Mapping via Approximate Message Passing with Parameter Estimation: Theory

 \subsection{Approximate Message Passing with Parameter Estimation}

-AMP was previously used in linear measurement system \cite{Rangan:GAMP:2011}.
-In order to apply it for the nonlinear dipole inversion, we can linearize the measurement model \eqref{eq:exp_measurement_model} iteratively using the zero-th and first orders of the Taylor series.
-Letting $\boldsymbol\chi_r$ denote the susceptibility at the $r$-th iteration, we have
+AMP was originally designed for the linear measurement system \cite{Rangan:GAMP:2011}.
+In order to apply it for the nonlinear dipole inversion, we need to linearize it iteratively using the zero-th and first orders of Taylor series \cite{NonlinearMEDI:Liu:2013}.
+Letting $\boldsymbol\chi^{(r)}$ denote the susceptibility in the $r$-th iteration, we have the following linear approximation in the $(r+1)$ iteration: